French writer Annie Ernaux awarded Nobel Prize in literature

 Her more than 20 books, most of them very short, chronicle events in her life and the lives of those around her.
 They present uncompromising portraits of sexual encounters, abortion, illness and the deaths of her parents.

-Anders Olsson, chairman, Nobel Committee for literature, said Ernaux’s work was often “uncompromising and written in plain language, scraped clean.”
+Olsson said Ernaux’s work was often “written in plain language, scraped clean.”
+He said she had used the term “an ethnologist of herself” rather than a writer of fiction.

-“She has achieved something admirable and enduring,” he told reporters after the announcement in Stockholm, Sweden.

-Ernaux describes her style as “flat writing” (ecriture plate), a very objective view of the events she is describing, unshaped by florid description or overwhelming emotions.

-In the book that made her name, “La Place” (A Man’s Place), about her relationship with her father, she writes: “No lyrical reminiscences, no triumphant displays of irony.
+In the book that made her name, “A Man’s Place,” published in 1983 and about her relationship with her father, she writes: “No lyrical reminiscences, no triumphant displays of irony.
 This neutral writing style comes to me naturally.”

-Her most critically acclaimed book was “The Years” (Les annees), published in 2008 and describing herself and wider French society from the end of World War II to the present day.
-Unlike in previous books, in “The Years,” Ernaux writes about herself in the third person, calling her character “she” rather than “I”.
-The book received numerous awards and honors.
+Her most critically acclaimed book is “The Years,” published in 2008, which described herself and wider French society from the end of World War II to the 21st century.
+Unlike in previous books, in “The Years,” Ernaux wrote in the third person, calling her character “she” rather than “I.” The book received numerous awards and honors, and Olsson said it has been called “the first collective autobiography.”

-Last year’s prize went to the Tanzanian-born, U.K.-based writer Abdulrazak Gurnah, whose novels explore the impact of migration on individuals and societies.

-Gurnah was only the sixth Nobel literature laureate born in Africa, and the prize has long faced criticism that it is too focused on European and North American writers.
-It is also male-dominated, with just 16 women among its 118 laureates.
+The literature prize has long faced criticism that it is too focused on European and North American writers, as well as too male-dominated.
+Last year’s prize winner, Tanzanian-born, U.K.-based writer Abdulrazak Gurnah, was only the sixth Nobel literature laureate born in Africa.

+Olsson said the academy was working to diversify its range, drawing on experts in literature from different regions and languages.

 The prizes to Gurnah in 2021 and U.S. poet Louise Glück in 2020 helped the literature prize move on from years of controversy and scandal.